contentful/boilerplate-android/README.md

 If you want to download the source code, please hit the little clone button next to this repository, or clone it using the following command line:

 ```
-git clone git@github.com:contentful/contentful.java-hello-world
+git clone git@github.com:contentful/boilerplate-android
 ```
-Once you have downloaded it, please feel free to run it using
+Once you have downloaded it, please feel free to install it using

 ```
 ./gradlew installDebug